PilzDE/pilz_common-release/README.md

 Coming Soon!

 #### Branching model
-`melodic-devel` is considered to be the active development branch.
+`noetic-devel` is considered to be the active development branch.

 ## Package: pilz_industrial_motion_testutils
 Contains helper classes and functions that are used by the tests.